Sorry that this website was offline for the last week, I hadn’t checked. It’s back now.

 For this first test, I almost exclusively played as a Ranger that I named Falconess Ysaye.
 Now, Guild Wars requires all character names to be made up of at least two words separated by a space, and it does not have an automatic name generator; you need to come up with names yourself.
 All names must be unique of course, so you can’t use a name anyone else has taken for their character.
 Of this character name, the first part references my usual online handle name but changed for the characters’ gender, and the latter is a character name from a book I had read recently at the time.
 I chose a ranger because the class sounded cool, and in a game like this you need to choose a character and focus on them, so playing as one character seemed like a good idea.
 I still do still have a character of this name, though they would not end up being my post-release main.
 Still, rangers are great!
 I should note though, in this alpha each character class and gender combination had only one outfit, which is why everyone looks the same.
 You could change colors, but not design.
 This would change later of course.

 After creating a character, you went into a tutorial area which taught you the basic controls and such, before sending you to the city.
 I didn’t take screenshots of this, unfortunately, but there are a few in the later 2004 betas, as versions of this tutorial were in the game for a while.
 After finishing it you were sent to Khylo to begin the the main game, as seen below.
+First though, because apart from the four screenhots I took out of order to put earlier in this first article (for narrative purposes) I prefer to put things in order, exploration.
+Then next, shots from the town and in co-op missions.

 Not seen in these screenshots, but also present in E3 for Everyone, were a couple of test areas showing later parts of the game.
 You could explore some jungle and snow zones, though they had no enemies in them, and compete in a multiplayer 8 v 8 mode in Fort Koga, a defense-versus-offense PvP map that was pretty interesting.
 Fort Koga made a lot more sense as an 8v8 competitive mission than it does as a 4v4 random arena location as it is in the release game!
 8v8 Fort Koga was removed before release but did return in the next public test, where I did take screenshots of it, so see my next post for that.